vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a client, I want to see a list of my published advertisements so that I can manage them if necessary
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-  - The client should be able to view all their published listings.
+  - The client should be able to view all their published advertisements (active or closed) ordered by descending date.
   - The list is paginated or scrollable if it contains a large number of items (optional).

 ---